 - Your NIE original and a copy (or DNI)

 - Libro de familia and a copy or your children's birth certificates (if applicable)

 Start the process online, click here.
 You register then will be given access to all the information you need.
 If you would like an appointment, you can make that online.
 Check out this link to make an appointment.

 How Much They Pay and For How Long #

 Providing everything is correct you will be entitled to 70% of your salary for the first six months of saving, however factors such as the number of children you have, or any health conditions/disabilities can influence the amount you are entitled to.
 After the initial six-month period you will only receive 50% of your monthly salary.
 Claims can be made for a minimum of 4 months and a maximum of 2 years.

-Affordable Mallorca Tip: There is a small fixed unemployment subsidy of 426€ per month for those who have found themselves out of work before the year was out.
-Any other special situations should be discussed with SEPE office themselves, as you may find that you are entitled to further help.
+Affordable Mallorca Tip: There is a small fixed unemployment subsidy of 426€ per month for those who, maybe, found themselves out of work before the year was out.
+However any other special situations should be discussed with SEPE office themselves, as you may find you are entitled to further help.